 Although arguably many of the restaurants are what we often describe as “touristy”, food is generally quite good.
 The old advice “go where the locals go” can’t be wrong.
 Look carefully, and you’ll notice that many Greeks actually hang around in Plaka.

 Two of the best restaurants in Plaka include Scholarchio on Tripodon street and the nearby Kafeneio on Epiharmou street.

 Both of them are quite busy, and you will normally see a mix of tourists and Greeks.

 Yiasemi, on the stairs of Mnisikleous street, is another popular place.
 If you are going on a weekend, you will probably have to wait to be seated.
-You might want to leave some space for one of their scrumptious desserts.
+Their scrumptious desserts are worth it!

 Another decent choice in the area is Platanos on Diogenous street, right next to the Museum of Greek Popular Instruments.
 They have a nice open courtyard, and you can go and check out their kitchen if you want.

 Finally, Evgenia on Voulis street, close to Syntagma, is very popular with local Athenians.
 One of my professors from university lives next door and eats there frequently.
 If you are after authentic Greek food, you can’t go wrong.